IslenskaStaerdfraedafelagid/ncm30-website/sessions/index.md

 After lunch there will be parallel sessions at Akureyri Junior College.

-This page gives information about the parallel sessions.
 * The *Contributed session* is for talks that do not fit into one of the other sessions.
-Please contact the congress chair at [mailto:isf@stae.is](isf@stae.is) if you wish to give a talk there.
+Please contact the congress chair at [isf@stae.is](mailto:isf@stae.is) if you wish to give a talk there.
 * Below is a list of confirmed sessions.
-If you wish to host a session you can submit a proposal to [mailto:isf@stae.is](isf@stae.is) which includes
+If you wish to host a session you can submit a proposal to [isf@stae.is](mailto:isf@stae.is) which includes
-   - Topic
+   - Description of the topic of the session.
-   - Information about organizers
+   - Information about organizers.
-   - List of possible speakers
+   - List of possible speakers.

 ## List of sessions